Robinson Valentine

-Anna Valentine, previously known as Robinson Valentine, is a British luxury fashion house launched in 1986.
+Robinson Valentine, was a British luxury fashion house launched in 1986.
 It was founded by designer duo Antonia Robinson and Anna Valentine.
+In 2005 Valentine became the sole name on the label, now known as Anna Valentine.

 The pair began working under the name "Robinson Valentine."
 Robinson and Valentine met at a college in Hammersmith while taking a pattern-cutting course.
-After completing the course, they approached Enterprise Allowance Scheme program which helped them open a small shop in Wandsworth.
+After completing the course, they approached the Enterprise Allowance Scheme which helped them open a small shop in Wandsworth.
 After becoming successful, they opened a much larger shop in Kensington.